Jump to:

 At different disease stages

 In the recovery phase, the goal of strengthening is improved neuromuscular control.
 Certain strength patterns have been associated with abnormal hip mechanics in ITBS.
 Hip flexion and internal rotation is increased in individuals with a tight and strong TFL, along with a relatively weak gluteus maximus and gluteus medius.
-This may result in a Trendelenburg sign and subsequent poor control of the lower limb during stance, increasing stress at the ITB 11.
-In a controlled case series study of 24 distance runners with ITBS, Fredericson confirmed hip abductor strength deficits.
+This may result in a Trendelenburg sign and subsequent poor control of the lower limb during stance, increasing stress at the ITB.12 In a controlled case series study of 24 distance runners with ITBS, Fredericson confirmed hip abductor strength deficits.
 He also showed resolution of symptoms in 90% of individuals after a six-week strengthening program focusing on the gluteus medius.
-Improved control of hip adduction and knee varus was noted as well 30.
+Improved control of hip adduction and knee varus was noted as well.29

-Mechanics can also be addressed in cyclists, where bike fit is important, avoiding toeing-in and the 30-degree flexion impingement zone.
+Biomechanics can also be addressed in cyclists, where bike fit is important, avoiding toeing-in and the 30-degree flexion impingement zone.

 Surgery can be effective in refractory cases of ITBS.
-In an uncontrolled study of 36 athletes with a resistant ITBS, an arthroscopic technique has been shown to have good outcome, and offers the opportunity to treat intra-articular pathology of the knee concurrently 31.
-At least six months of conservative care is recommended prior to surgery.
+In an uncontrolled study of 36 athletes with a resistant ITBS, an arthroscopic technique has been shown to have good outcome and offers the opportunity to treat intra-articular pathology of the knee concurrently.31 At least six months of conservative care is recommended prior to surgery.

 Coordination of care